 To cover the costs of decommissioning, we are required by the Czech Nuclear Act to contribute to special escrow accounts.
 In 2012 and 2011, the payments to the nuclear account amounted to CZK 1,516 million and CZK 1,414 million, respectively.
 As of December 31, 2012, restricted funds representing accumulated provision for the decommissioning of our nuclear power plants totaled CZK 9,932 million, representing an increase of CZK 1,410 million, or 16.6%, from CZK 8,522 million as of December 31, 2011.
 These restricted funds are shown in the balance sheet of our audited consolidated financial statements, included elsewhere in this Base Prospectus, under "non-current financial assets."
-We have established provisions to recognize our estimated liabilities for nuclear decommissioning in the form of an accounting reserve, which as of December 31, 2012 amounted to CZK 12,038 million, representing an increase in provisions in the form of an accounting reserve in 2012 was particularly due to decrease in the market interest rate used for discounting long-term provisions to present value.
+We have established provisions to recognize our estimated liabilities for nuclear decommissioning in the form of an accounting reserve, which as of December 31, 2012 amounted to CZK 12,038 million, representing an increase of CZK 2,855 million, or 31.1%, from CZK 9,183 million as of December 31, 2011.
+The significant increase in provisions in the form of an accounting reserve in 2012 was particularly due to decrease in the market interest rate used for discounting long-term provisions to present value.